Restaurants in Bansko, the popular ski resort town at the foot of the Pirin mountain, offer several local specialties.

 With the natural beauty around, hiking the Pirin mountain is a popular activity.

-Behind Saint George Palace hotel on the upper side of town on the right side from gondola is Belizmata Dam and an adjoining restaurant.
+Behind Saint George Palace hotel on the upper side of town on the right side of the gondola is Belizmata Dam and an adjoining restaurant.

 This restaurant is a popular place to end a hike and relax over a meal and drinks.
 It is typically closed in the winter months.